In our stories, Dr. King is good, Malcolm X is bad.

 For 12 long years I lived within the narrow‐minded confines of the ‘strait‐jacket world’ created by my strong belief that Elijah Muhammad was a messenger direct from God Himself, and my faith in what I now see to be a pseudoreligious philosophy that he preaches… I shall never rest until I have undone the harm I did.

-Malcolm X returned to the United States and founded the Organization of Afro-American Unity, where he worked tirelessly to promote civil rights — basic human rights — for all Africa Americans.
+Malcolm X returned to the United States and founded the Organization of Afro-American Unity, where he worked tirelessly to promote civil rights — basic human rights — for all African Americans.
 Malcolm sought to join forces with all leaders working toward that goal, and especially with Dr. Martin Luther King, Jr., whom he had previously disparaged as a “house Negro” and an “Uncle Tom.”

-Dr. King and Malcolm X probably would have never agreed on nonviolent resistance.
+Dr. King and Malcolm X would probably have never agreed on nonviolent resistance.
 Malcolm X believed passionately in self-defense.
 As he once put it in one of his more famous speeches:

 Be peaceful, be courteous, obey the law, respect everyone—but if someone puts his hand on you, send him to the cemetery.